torkelicious/nexus-no-wait-pp/README.md

 - **Hide premium upsells and annoyances**
   Optionally hides premium banners and other annoyances (experimental).
 - **UI for configuration**
-  Click the ⚙️ button in the bottom-right corner to open the settings.
+  Click the "Settings" button under the script in your UserScript manager.

 ---